IndiePass/indiepass-desktop/README.md

   - Inline RSVP on events
   - Listen to audio or watch video
   - Long articles open in an overlay
-  - Mark all read button
+  - Mark all read button, or per item.
   - View individual feed via author name
   - Search in all channels and feeds
   - Delete or move posts, with default channel for moving